 And yes, that is an EXACT statistic.

 Women’s Day Bags

 I’ll admit it.
-This carry on certainly isn’t the poshest bag on this list.
+This carry on bag certainly isn’t the poshest piece of luggage on this list.

 But that’s not surprising since it costs less than $20.